 When doing any kind of creating — writing blog posts, making videos, or outlining a course — I recommend following these 3 phases, in order:

-If we get stuck on the project, or it doesn’t make an impact, we’re probably skipping one of these phases.
+Whenever we get stuck on a project, or it doesn’t make an impact, we’re probably skipping one of these 3 phases… or spending too long on one of them.

-Practice connecting again to your deep purpose, the passion for your work.
+Practice connecting again to your deep purpose, the passion for your work, your expanded spiritual connection.

-In this first phase, also connect, in your mind and heart, with your audience — sense into their energy.
-What do we feel will serve them, uplift them, make a positive impact?
+Therefore, also connect, in your mind and heart, with your audience — sense into their energy.
+What do you feel will serve them, uplift them, make a positive impact?

 In this regard, Play is the integration of our passion with the enjoyment of our audience’s energy!

 There’s no judgment or evaluation in this phase.
-It is an opportunity to practice exploration, experimentation, and genuine Self-expression.
+It is an opportunity to practice exploration, genuine Self-expression, and heartfelt connection.

 Open your consciousness to a higher (or deeper) state.
-Let yourself imagine outwardly.
-Bring forth — in your planning, writing, speaking, or artistry — an unfettered allowance of Spirit to flow through you.
+Let yourself freely imagine.
+Bring forth — in your planning, writing, speaking, or artistry — an unfettered allowance of Spirit to flow through you, in service to your audience.

 In other words, you are channeling your authentic Self, putting it into words… art… or plans.